cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 review pca

-Find the covariance matrix $ C = X^TX/n $, change its basis to its eigenbasis (e.g. diagnolize) to $V\LambdaV^T$.
+Find the covariance matrix $ C = X^TX/n $, change its basis to its eigenbasis (e.g. diagonalize) to $V\LambdaV^T$.
 By spectral theorem and the fact the C is symmetric, we know V, the orthonormal eigenbasis, exists.
 Since the eigenvalues of the covariance matrix are the directions of maximum covariance, we can filter out the lesser ones by setting those $\lambda$s to zero and

-Did a lot of review of linalg and PCA to better understand how I was mis-using it so far (I think the main source of CV not correlated with LB).
-Making me wonder if a smarter dimensionality reduction scheme could work better, as this is a key challange.
+Did a lot of review of liner alg and PCA to better understand how I was mis-using it so far (I think the main source of CV not correlated with LB).
+Making me wonder if a smarter dimensionality reduction scheme could work better, as this is a key challenge.

 These resources were good:
 https://arxiv.org/pdf/1404.1100.pdf